 An Egyptian woman and an experienced dentist now making a home for myself in the USA, I chose dentistry as my career because I always wanted to be of service, a humanitarian supporting those in need.
-I graduated from Pharos University of Dentistry in Alexandria, Egypt, in 2013, not at the very top of my class but not far from it.
-My family taught me to have noble ideals and seek a service life, helping and making the world a better place, healing the sick, raising people’s self-esteem, etc. Throughout my five years of dental studies, I enjoyed the hands-on practice and the challenges and decisions involved in developing the perfect treatment protocols and solutions.
+I graduated from Pharos University of Dentistry in Alexandria, Egypt, in 2013, not at the very top of my class, but not far from it.
+My family taught me to have noble ideals and seek a service life, helping and making the world better, healing the sick, raising people’s self-esteem, etc. Throughout my five years of dental studies, I enjoyed the hands-on practice and the challenges and decisions in developing the perfect treatment protocols and solutions.
 The complexity of the field, combining intense physical and mental labor and human interaction and social service, makes dentistry my ideal professional choice.

-I combine my sense of spiritual mission as a dentist with love for travel and getting to know other cultures in the Developing World.
+I combine my sense of spiritual mission as a dentist with my love for travel and getting to know other cultures in the Developing World.
 Some of the fondest moments of my life so far have been spent in a rural mountain village in Pensiangan, Malaysia, serving as part of a medical mission.
 Since graduating from dental school in Egypt, I have taken a variety of Continuing Education Courses and completed a fellowship program.
-I am certified by the Middle East Dental Society in the area of Intensive Aesthetic Restoration.
+I am certified by the Middle East Dental Society in Intensive Aesthetic Restoration.
 From May through December 2016, I met a Fellowship with the Faculty of Dentistry at XXXX University, collaborating with the University of Genoa, Italy.

 In preparation for entering a DDS/DMD Program and re-training to restart my career here in the USA, I completed an Observership at the UXXX School of Dentistry, shadowing Dr. XXXX, an Endodontist.
 I hope to be accepted to your distinguished DDS/DMD program based on my track record and great enthusiasm, especially concerning my passion for helping the underserved.
 I seek the noble goal of a lifetime of service and the joyful feeling of giving people back their smiles.

 Traveling to Malaysia with XXXX Medical Services was an extraordinary epiphany.
 A group of 2 dentists, an internal medicine physician, a pediatrician, and a pharmacist, with local missionaries responsible for providing transportation, cooking, and assisting in translation, we traveled to some of the most rural mountain villages in the country, converting school rooms into dental clinics.
 I had the most rewarding experiences on my mission to Malaysia and another mission to the Philippines, which focused on restoration.
 The face of one young Filipino woman about 20 years old will always be with me.
 After completing her repair, I handed her a mirror.
-With tears in her eyes, she told me that dentistry is a blessing that made it possible for people who haven’t smiled in a long time to lay a big, healthy grin on the world and be seen as they are.
-This moment reaffirmed my dedication to the goal of progressively investing my time and energy in the service of the underserved, those who would otherwise not have access to our care.
+With tears in her eyes, she told me that dentistry is a blessing that made it possible for people who haven’t smiled in a long time to lay a big, healthy grin on the world and be seen as they are—this moment reaffirmed my dedication to the goal of progressively investing my time and energy in the service of the underserved, those who would otherwise not have access to our care.

 I look forward to opening my practice at some point, continuing to serve my local community, and spending a professional lifetime on regular, international dental humanitarian missions to the Developing World.